l-timmerman/ruby-png-ascii/README.md

-Few weeks back I needed a, ascii value of a photo.
-So I AI for generating it.
+After using AI for converting a PNG to ASCII I was wondering how you could do it your self.
-So I was wondering if I could build it myself with the following 'rules'
+So I made a 'challenge' for myself with the following "rules":
 - Pure ruby, no deps.
 - No code generation by AI, LLM etc...
 - Can use AI for a guidance (see below)